openSUSE/hwinfo/README.md

 You can find more information about the changes auto-generation and the tools used for jenkis submissions in the [linuxrc-devtools documentation](https://github.com/openSUSE/linuxrc-devtools#opensuse-development).

+## Updating Database for Pci and Usb Ids

+For details about updating pci and usb ids look [here](src/ids/README.md).